Boy or Girl? Pink or Blue? Let this colorful gender reveal drip cake be the sweet way you announce your baby’s gender to friends and family.

 WHAT KIND OF FROSTING SHOULD I USE?

 Over the last couple of years I’ve switched from using the classic ultra sweet American buttercream to other kinds of frosting that are lighter in texture and sweetness but still absolutely amazing.
-These frosting include buttercream including swiss meringue buttercream, Italian meringue buttercream, French meringue buttercream and mousses.
+These frosting include swiss meringue buttercream, Italian meringue buttercream, French meringue buttercream and mousses.
 I made this cake using swiss meringue buttercream, French buttercream, and raspberry mousse.

 French buttercream made up the blue filling and swirls.
 The pink filling was raspberry mousse.
 All other frosting was swiss meringue buttercream.